swiftlang/swift-org-website/about/index.md

 title: About Swift
 ---

-Swift is a general-purpose programming language that's approachable for newcomers and powerful in expert hands.
-It is quick to write, fast to run, modern, and safe.
+Swift is a general-purpose programming language that's approachable for newcomers and powerful for experts.
+It is fast, modern, safe, and a joy to write.

 * Swift is general-purpose and modern.
 Suitable for everything from systems programming, through mobile and desktop apps, to cloud services.
 * Swift is safe.
 Undefined behavior is the enemy of safety, and it’s best to catch mistakes before software goes into production.
 Swift makes the obvious path the safest.